|

 Where is Geneva?

 Geneva is situated in the French-speaking part of Switzerland in central Europe.
-It sits on the shores of Lake Geneva (Lac Leman).
+It sits on the shores of Lake Geneva (Lac Leman), not far from the Swiss Alps.

 Given its location near the French border, some French cities are within easy reach: Lyon is two hours by train, and Annecy is around an hour away.